Mathematical Economics Concentration

 - ECON H201 (Analytic Methods for Economics)

-- ECON H204 (Economic Statistics with Calculus) or MATH H203 (Statistical Methods and Their Applications), or any applied statistics course at a higher level offered by the economics or mathematics department.
+- ECON H204 (Economic Statistics with Calculus) or STAT H203 (Statistical Methods and their Applications)

 - MATH H121 (Multivariable Calculus) or MATH H216 (Advanced Calculus)